 "Flash" Gordon Schwartz, a Jacksonville accountant and a former Navy pilot, said that his friend Dawkins started filling out a passport application in 2004 but didn't finish it.
 When he filled out another application two years later, Dawkins checked "no" next to the question about whether he'd completed an application previously -- assuming that was the right answer, since his previous attempt wasn't complete.

 He got the passport.
-But five years later, in March, a warrant was issued for Dawkins' arrest -- at the same time he was in Cuba working as a military photographer, according to Schwartz.
+But five years later, in March, a warrant was issued for Dawkins' arrest -- at the same time he was at Guantanamo Bay, Cuba, working as a military photographer, according to Schwartz.
 He returned to the United States on April 10, and was arrested nine days later, Rinehardt said.
+Dawkins had just taken photographs of scenes at the Guantanamo Bay prison.

 The questions of his citizenship notwithstanding, Dawkins has served in the U.S. military since graduating from high school, said Schwartz.
 That includes one tour of duty in Iraq as an Army photographer, before he switched to the Navy Reserves -- in part so he could attend nursing school, in hopes of eventually putting those skills to work in the military, Schwartz said.